 The Great British Spring Clean event takes place between 22 March 2019 and 23 April 2019.
 The aim is to inspire 500,000 people to join forces, in partnership with community organisations, businesses and the Government, to collect and safely dispose of single-use plastic from our streets, parks, and beaches, and recycling as much as possible.

 See the Great British Spring Clean on the Keep Britain Tidy website to find out more.

 The low down on litter

-Everyone has a responsibility to keep their local community tidy and this campaign provides a fantastic opportunity to improve the quality of our streets and public spaces.
-By working together we hoped it will help lead to a lasting legacy of a cleaner, tidier area.
+Everyone has a responsibility to keep their local community tidy.
+This campaign provides a fantastic opportunity to improve the quality of our streets and public spaces.
+By working together, we hope it will help lead to a lasting legacy of a cleaner, tidier area.

 Did you know people drop around 2.25 million pieces of litter on the streets of the UK every day, meaning authorities collect 30 million tonnes of rubbish from England’s streets each year?
 During 2018, we collected over 226 tonnes of litter from across Eden.

 It takes up to a month for a paper bag to breakdown, orange peel and banana skins up to two years, plastic bags 10-20 years, cigarette ends up to 12 years and plastic bottles up to an astonishing 450 years!
 Glass bottles and chewing gum are not biodegradable and will never breakdown.

 It costs UK taxpayers almost £1 billion every year to clean up litter from our streets and the cost of cleaning up chewing gum in a town centre can be as much as £60,000.